assignar/react-aws-dashboard/README.md

 # react-aws-dashboard

-A React componenet which provides tabs to easily switch between AWS environments.
+A React component which provides tabs to easily switch between AWS environments.
 This is completely client side and requires no backend to function.

 This componenet requires a single property, a list of environments.
 Each environment has a name attribute and a configFunction, which is a function that returns an [AWS.Config](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html) object.